Ahmadk-g/Codeinsitute-PP1/README.md

 ### Content

  - I, the author, have written all the content on the website.
- - The content in 'Technologies' section was sourced from [Protolabs](https://www.protolabs.com/resources/blog/types-of-3d-printing/) and complemented by my own knowledge.
+ - The content in 'Technologies' section was sourced from [Protolabs](https://www.protolabs.com/resources/blog/types-of-3d-printing/), rewritten by me, and complemented by my own knowledge.
- - Materials in 'Order' form are sourced from [Simplify3d](https://www.simplify3d.com/resources/materials-guide/).
+ - 'Materials' in 'Order' form are sourced from [Simplify3d](https://www.simplify3d.com/resources/materials-guide/).

 ### Other

  - Reference for README [Love Running README](https://github.com/lucyrush/readme-love-running/blob/master/README.md)

- ## Design

- ### Fonts
-  - The font utilized for headers is 'Oswald'.
-  - The font used for the rest of the body text is 'Chakra Petch'.
-  - "Sans Serif is designated as a backup font in case the chosen font fails to load correctly."

- ### Color Scheme
-  - Idea of making a gradient background was influenced from [Hostinger tutorials](https://www.hostinger.com/tutorials/website-color-schemes#:~:text=Blue%20Shades%20and%20White,white%20gradient%20as%20the%20background.)
-  - The color theme of the website was influenced by the Hero image and the Favicon.
-The base background color is #4024df.
-  - Color of text varies between black (#1f1f1f) when there is a light background and white (#d5d5d5) when there is a darker background.
-  - The background colors of buttons consist of various shades of purple, transitioning to a lighter shade when hovered over.